Rabona17/Implementation_of_ML_DL_Algorithm/Initialization/README.md

 - *Zeros initialization* --  setting `initialization = "zeros"` in the input argument.
 - *Random initialization* -- setting `initialization = "random"` in the input argument.
 This initializes the weights to large random values.
 - *He initialization* -- setting `initialization = "he"` in the input argument.
 This initializes the weights to random values scaled according to a paper by He et al., 2015.
+- *Xavier initialization* -- setting `initialization = "xavier"` in the input argument.
+Similar to He init